 - The blue pigments of cobalt compounds are used in glass and ceramic industries due to their artistic color.
 Nearly 30 percent of the total production of metal (about 10,000 tonnes per annum in the world) is used for making paints or coloring.

 - The almost same quantity of cobalt is used in making high quality alloys.
-These alloys are used for making aircraft parts, gas turbine blades, and high-speed steels.
+These alloys are used for making aircraft parts, gas turbine blades, and high-speed steel.

 - Cobalt salts are also used to speed up the oxidation of oil-based paints and hence it is used as a drying agent in paints.